 Effective Date means October 18, 2006.

 Final Average Salary shall mean one-twelfth (1/12) of the average salary of the four (4) best years of the last ten (10) years of credited service prior to retirement, termination, or death or the career average as a full time Firefighter, whichever is greater.
 A year shall be twelve (12) consecutive months.
 The four (4) years need not be consecutive.

+Effective October 1, 2021, for retirements on or after that date, Final Average Salary shall mean one-twelfth (1/12) of the average salary of the five (5) best years of the last ten (10) years of credited service prior to retirement, termination, or death or the career average as a full time Firefighter, whichever is greater.
+A year shall be twelve (12) consecutive months.
+The five (5) years are consecutive.
+For Firefighters who were active Firefighters on October 1, 2021, the benefit will be the greater of the accrued benefit using the four (4) year non-consecutive Final Average Salary on September 30, 2021 or the five (5) year consecutive Final Average Salary at the time of retirement.
+The Final Average Salary for will remain the four (4) year Final Average Salary for Firefighters who are active Firefighters on October 1, 2021 and who are at Normal Retirement Age on or before that same date.

 Fire District means the Board of Commissioners of the St. Lucie County Fire District.